 - The Lone Gunmen trio of The X-Files have their moments, such as when they discover that the Cigarette-Smoking Man apparently kidnapped Scully in episode "En Ami" and visit Mulder disguised as... themselves.
 As in, they wear each other's usual outfits to blend in with the crowd.

 - In an episode of Bones the Victim of the Week was a paper-pusher for the CIA who wanted to be James Bond and discovered a diamond-smuggling operation.
 He carried a Walther PPK, drove an Aston Martin painted in a color called "Casino Royale," and used Universal Exports as his cover.

 - Invoked in Castle: a company sells spy-themed fantasy vacations where normal people get to pretend that they are real spies performing secret missions.
 When one of the clients ends up as the Victim of the Week, Beckett and Castle are initially fooled into thinking that they are dealing with real spies.
-They arrest one of the pretend spies and he stays completely in character until he realized that he is in a real jail cell.
+They arrest one of the pretend spies and he stays completely in character until he realizes he is in a real jail cell.
 At that point he starts crying.

 - Conrad Verner throughout the Mass Effect trilogy pretends to be a Spectre (essentially a government-sanctioned Judge, Jury, and Executioner), inspired by Commander Shepard.
 His blunders, however, are Played for Drama or Black Comedy at best.

 - Possibly Steven Heck from Alpha Protocol.
 He claims to work for a top-secret branch of the CIA but there's no evidence that he's ever worked for them at all.
 One character suggests that Heck is just a lunatic who has somehow deluded himself into thinking he's a CIA agent.
 Either way, he's very, very effective, contrasting with the usual portrayals of this trope.